 Be sure to provide updates on the situation as time goes on.
 Don’t leave anyone in the dark; if you do, you could catch flak for it.
 As you take steps to remedy your mistakes, broadcast your actions on all the channels you own.
 Regular and transparent communication with your audience is crucial.

 Remember, be human.
 Your apologies, updates, and all other coverage of your restoration should be heartfelt and empathetic for all those affected by it.
-Don’t try to cover up the situation with vague buzzwords or corporate speak.
+Don’t try to cover up the situation with vague buzzwords or corporate jargon.
 If you want to make it through these trials, you’ll have to humble yourself and take a human-first attitude.

 So far, you’ve promised that you’ll make things better.
 Now it’s time to deliver.
 Your reputation PR and marketing teams should work together to create a systematic recovery roadmap.
 Take all the feedback from customers, investors and the general public and form a step-by-step recovery process.

 Let me give you a hypothetical example that you can relate to.
 For this example, I’ll call our fictitious business Joe’s Coffee.
 Let’s say Joe’s is a nationwide chain and it recently fell victim to a data breach.
-As I’ve said in this article, Joe’s should begin by assessing the extent of the damage.
+Using this article as a guide, Joe’s should begin by assessing the extent of the damage.
 First, Joe’s would need to take a look at the actual event itself.
 How much personal data was accessed?
 How safe is it at the moment?
 Next, what is the media saying?
 Are they inflating data or sensationalizing crucial info?
 Is the press taking a positive, neutral or negative approach to covering the breach?

 Joe’s should then see what its customers are saying and reach out to investors and stakeholders as well.
 Finally, Joe’s should publish apologies across all Internet channels and platforms and then get to work on fortifying their security systems and making sure no customers are at risk.